alfaszz/alfaszz/README.md

 # Hi there, I'm Mohammed Alfaz! 👋

-I'm a Flutter developer at [First Logic Meta Lab](https://firstlogicmetalab.com/) specialized in utilizing Flutter to develop cross-platform mobile, web, and Windows applications.
+I'm a Flutter developer at [First Logic Meta Lab](https://firstlogicmetalab.com/) specialized in utilizing Flutter to develop mobile, web, and Windows applications.

 ## About Me